 This part of the invoice shows which prefix the content was registered with.
 In the example above, the content was registered under the prefix 10.5555.

-This part of the invoice shows which depositor username was used to register the content.
-In the example above, the user was aelt.
+This part of the invoice shows which role was used to register the content.
+In the example above, the role was aelt.

-Sometimes more than one depositor username has been used to register content.
+Sometimes more than one role has been used to register content.
 In the example above, both aelt and fort have been used.

 All prices are in USD, and we can only accept payment in USD.

 Why haven’t I received a quarterly deposit invoice?

 We send invoices for the metadata you register with us on a quarterly basis.
 However, if the amount comes to less than USD 100, we roll it on to the next quarter.
 If you haven’t reached USD 100 in fees by the last quarter of the year, we send out an invoice anyway.

 This is to avoid members having to pay lots of ‘small’ invoices.
 This is particularly important for members outside the US, who may incur international charges on each invoice.

 What do the CY and BY on my invoice stand for on my content registration invoice?